nabussel/Frequent-Itemset-Analysis/README.md

 - Association rule generation with **support, confidence, and lift**.
 - Comparison between the hash-based PCY algorithm and the counting-based Apriori approach.

-## Purpose

-This repository is intended for **educational purposes** to illustrate how frequent itemset mining works under the hood,
-with